barengs/fco-b/documentation/IMPORT_SHIPS_API.md

 This document describes how to use the new API endpoint for importing ship data from CSV format.

-## Endpoint
+## Endpoints

+### Import Ships

 **POST** `/api/ships/ships/import_ships/`

+### Download Template

+**GET** `/api/ships/ships/download_template/`

+Download a CSV template that can be used for importing ship data.
+This endpoint does not require authentication.

 ## Authentication

-This endpoint requires authentication.
+The import endpoint requires authentication.
 Only authenticated users can import ship data.
+The template download endpoint does not require authentication.

-## Request Format
+## Request Format (Import)

 ```json
 {